- Corporate Governance Report (PDF: 5895KB)last updated on June 26, 2026

 ・

-Provide more opportunities for our senior management and Outside Directors/Outside Auditors to talk to each other in person outside the Board of Directors meeting.
+Provide more opportunities for our senior management and outside directors/outside Audit & Supervisory Board members to talk to each other in person outside the Board of Directors’ Meeting.

 Future initiatives